arafatm/book.Machine.Learning.for.Absolute.Beginners.Oliver.Theobald/readme.md

 ### The Advanced Toolbox

 Beginners work with small datasets that are easy to handle and downloaded directly to one’s desktop as a simple CSV file.
 Advanced users, though, will be eager to tackle massive datasets, well in the vicinity of big data.

 #### Compartment 1: Big Data

+Big data is also _less likely to fit into standard rows and columns_ and may contain numerous data types, such as structured data and a range of unstructured data, i.e. images, videos, email messages, and audio files.

 #### Compartment 2: Infrastructure

-in 2009, Andrew Ng and a team at Stanford University made a discovery to link inexpensive GPU clusters to run neural networks consisting of hundreds of millions of connected nodes.
+In 2009, Andrew Ng and a team at Stanford University made a discovery to _link inexpensive GPU clusters to run neural networks_ consisting of hundreds of millions of connected nodes.

-TensorFlow is only compatible with the Nvidia GPU card,
+TensorFlow is only compatible with the Nvidia GPU card.

 #### Compartment 3: Advanced Algorithms

-While Scikit-learn offers a range of popular shallow algorithms, TensorFlow is the machine learning library of choice for deep learning/neural networks.
+While _Scikit-learn_ offers a range of popular shallow algorithms, _TensorFlow_ is the machine learning library of choice for deep learning/neural networks.

-Written in Python, Keras is an open-source deep learning library that runs on top of TensorFlow, Theano, and other frameworks, which allows users to perform fast experimentation in fewer lines of code.
+Written in Python, _Keras_ is an open-source deep learning library that _runs on top of TensorFlow, Theano, and other frameworks_, which allows users to perform fast experimentation in fewer lines of code.

 It is, however, less flexible in comparison to TensorFlow and other libraries.

-Developers, therefore, will sometimes utilize Keras to validate their decision model before switching to TensorFlow to build a more customized model.
+Developers, therefore, will sometimes utilize _Keras to validate their decision model before switching to TensorFlow to build a more customized model_.

 ## 5 DATA SCRUBBING